 The Touring Network exists to see rural touring be a central, celebrated and indispensable part of the cultural life of Scotland.
-We exist to enable live performances of the highest level, transforming people as promoters, performers and audiences to create vibrant places to live, work and visit.
+We encourage live performances of the highest level, and support people as promoters, performers and audiences to create vibrant places to live, work and visit.

-We provide a forum for voluntary promoters across the Highlands & Islands to connect and network, sharing knowledge, skills and resources.
-We develop relationships between promoters and performers and help the best performances happen.
+We provide a forum for promoters across the Highlands & Islands to connect and network, sharing knowledge, skills and resources.
+We develop relationships between promoters, performers and communities, to make performances vibrant and fulfilling experiences for everyone.

 We work on behalf of our members and alongside partner organisations to strengthen and support the rural touring ecology as a whole and and to ensure that touring and promoting remain accessible and relevant to all.

 We provide help, advice and training for those involved in putting on professional performing arts events in small-scale venues.
 Whether you are putting on your first ever show or have been running events for years, we are here to provide help and support.

 We are committed to bringing live performances of the highest quality to all areas of the Highlands and Islands.
 Through our Supported Programme we are able to support performances in under-represented geographic areas and genres.

 Every Scottish community, however small, has an essential and vibrant cultural life; one that is locally rooted, nationally supported and internationally recognised..

 To inspire and enable those who deliver remarkable performances in rural and island communities – connecting people and transforming places.